ringpackages/towersofhanoi/README.md

-# towersofhanoi
+# TowersOfHanoi

 TowersOfHanoi package for the Ring programming language

+## Install

+	ringpm install towersofhanoi

+## Author

+	This application is developed by Bert Mariani